 Lettering

 Once you know the size and material of the headstone, you can begin to think about lettering.
 The size of the headstone determines the surface area that can be personalized.
-The color of the material can impact the readability of small lettering.
+The colour of the material can impact the readability of small lettering.
 Font choice can subtly convey a message.
 For example, If your loved one had a friendly and affectionate personality, try a soft, round font like Varela Round.
 Comic Sans is a good font to convey playfulness, while a calligraphy font, such as Edwardian Script, is great for those looking for a more sophisticated option.

 Quotes, sayings and verses